-- i. the assessment of indications of impairment of the exploration and evaluation assets and related determination of the net realizable value and impairment of the exploration and evaluation assets where applicable; and - ii. the measurement of deferred income tax assets and liabilities.
+- i. the assessment of indications of impairment of the exploration and evaluation assets and related determination of the net realizable value and impairment of the exploration and evaluation assets where applicable; - ii. the assessment of fair value of share-based payments and equity-based compensation; and - iii. the measurement of deferred income tax assets and liabilities.